Clean data, before you migrate.

 +

-• You share read-only access to your data — exports work too if system access isn't possible
+• You share read-only access to your data (or secure exports if that's easier)

 • I do the full audit